Christine A. Klein

 Director, LL.M.
 Program in Environmental & Land Use Law

 Klein teaches and writes in the areas of water law, natural resources law, and property.
-Her work includes more than thirty academic articles, and has been cited in judicial and administrative opinions at both the federal and state levels.
-She is also the author of several books: Property Law: Cases, Problems, and Skills (Wolters Kluwer Law & Business forthcoming 2016, sole author); Natural Resources Law: A Place-Based Book of Problems and Cases (3rd edition, Wolters Kluwer Law & Business 2013, with Cheever & Birdsong); and Mississippi River Tragedies: A Century of Unnatural Disaster (NYU Press 2014, with Zellmer).
+Her work includes more than thirty academic articles, and it has been cited in judicial and administrative opinions at both the federal and state levels.
+She is also the author of several books: Property Law: Cases, Problems, and Skills (Wolters Kluwer Law & Business forthcoming 2016, sole author); Natural Resources Law: A Place-Based Book of Problems and Cases (3d edition, Wolters Kluwer Law & Business 2013, with Cheever & Birdsong); and Mississippi River Tragedies: A Century of Unnatural Disaster (NYU Press 2014, with Zellmer).

 Klein has served on two committees of the National Academy of Sciences, National Research Council, that studied sustainable water and environmental management, and she is a member scholar of the Center for Progressive Reform, based in Washington, D.C.
 Prior to joining the Levin College of Law faculty in 2003, she directed the environmental law program at Michigan State University.

 LL.M., Columbia University School of Law (New York)

 B.A., Middlebury College (magna cum laude)

 Teaching & Scholarship